Admission Requirements

 NEW STUDENT ORIENTATION DAY

-Prior to first day of classes student will attend a New Student Orientation Day.
+Prior to first day of classes students will attend a New Student Orientation Day.
 Laptops with wireless compatibility, Camera, Microphone, MS Windows 10 (at minimum), and the most up to date versions of Google Chrome, Fire Fox, and Internet Explorer are required.
 Please bring your laptop to New Student Orientation Day.

 New Student Orientation day will include: